FRANÇAIS

 Scenarios to Valorize Treated Spent Pot Lining in Cement and Concrete

-Camara, N. et Ouellet-Plamondon, C..
+Camara, N. and Ouellet-Plamondon, C..
 2023. « Scenarios to Valorize Treated Spent Pot Lining in Cement and Concrete ».
 In Proceedings of the Canadian Society of Civil Engineering Annual Conference 2021 : CSCE21 General Track (En ligne, May 26-29, 2021) Coll. « Lecture Notes in Civil Engineering », vol. 240. pp. 245-249.
 Springer Science and Business Media Deutschland GmbH.

 [thumbnail of Ouellet-Plamondon-C-2023-24813.pdf]